 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Madrid, it will feel like home.

-Homestay – Live in Spanish homes with señoras or families and eat breakfast and one additional meal per day (either lunch or dinner) with your hosts when the program is in session.
+Homestays – Live in Spanish homes with señoras or families and eat breakfast and one additional meal per day (either lunch or dinner) with your hosts when the program is in session.
 In many cases, more than one IES Abroad student is placed with a señora or family.
-Commute time to the Center varies between 15 and 45 minutes.

-Homestay with Kitchen Privileges – if you are interested in a homestay but prefer to purchase your own food and prepare your own meals, you may wish to consider this option.
-If you choose this option, you receive a meal credit.
+Homestays with Kitchen Privileges – If you are interested in a homestay but prefer to purchase your own food and prepare your own meals, you may wish to consider this option.
+With this option, you will receive a meal credit.
 A very limited number of these placements are available.
-Commute time to the Center varies between 15 and 45 minutes.

-Apartment – Share apartments located in residential areas near the IES Abroad Madrid center.
+Apartments – Share apartments located in residential areas near the IES Abroad Madrid Center.
 Apartments are furnished, including a fully-equipped kitchen.
-Utilities, regular cleaning, and wireless internet access are included.
+Utilities, regular cleaning, and wireless Internet access are included.
 Space is limited, and meals are not included.
-Commute time to the Center varies between 15 and 25 minutes.

-Residence Hall/Colegio Mayor – Colegios Mayores are dormitories located on the campus of UCM and throughout the city.
+Colegios Mayores – Colegios Mayores are dorms located on the Complutense campus and throughout the city.
 This housing option includes up to 20 meals per week in student cafeterias.

-This housing option is ideal for outgoing students with a high level of Spanish language who are prepared to integrate into local, more traditional student culture, participate in Colegio activities, and who are willing to abide by the rules of the Colegio.
+Colegios Mayores are ideal for outgoing students with a high level of Spanish language who want to integrate into local, more traditional student culture, participate in Colegio activities, and are willing to abide by the rules of the Colegio.
 This housing option is limited and requires an additional fee.

 Part of making you feel at home in Madrid is doing our best to help you feel safe and cared for.
-Whether it is an orientation program that makes you feel prepared, housing that is well located and comfortable, or the field trips that take you places off the beaten path—we’re all about our student services.
-This is just one of the things we’re known for.
+Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or the field trips that take you places off the beaten path—we’re all about our student services.

 The program begins with an orientation that introduces you to the IES Abroad Madrid staff, your fellow students, and the city of Madrid.

 Additionally, CORE™, IES Abroad’s Comprehensive orientation & re-entry experience, begins during orientation and continues throughout the semester with activities focusing on cultural adjustment, goal achievement, and preparing for the return home.
-In addition, IES Abroad organizes guided visits around Madrid with Spanish university students and hosts a welcome lunch.
+IES Abroad also organizes guided visits around Madrid with Spanish university students and hosts a welcome lunch.
 There are also a range of cultural events, such as Intercambios, cooking classes, Flamenco workshop, and sports.

 Redefine the way you live and learn in Madrid through our cultural activities, such as:

-The IES Abroad Madrid Center is located in the heart of the Universidad Complutense’s main campus, inside the San Agustín residence hall.
-There are two museums — The Museo de América and the Museo del Traje - within walking distance of the Center.
+The IES Abroad Madrid Center is located in the heart of the Universidad Complutense’s main campus, inside the Colegio Mayor Nuestra Señora de Guadalupe.
+There are two museums — the Museo de América and the Museo del Traje - within walking distance of the Center.
 Features include: